apache/tvm-rfcs/rfcs/assets/0101/spec.md

 ### Variable Scoping

 TIR enforces single static assignment (SSA), meaning that all variables must be unique and are bound exactly once.
 TIR follows lexical scoping, meaning that variables are scoped to the "block" (lexical block, not the `Block` node) in which they are bound: If a variable is in scope, that means it is valid to reference it, and conversely, once it leaves scope, it may no longer be referenced.

+Note that any `GlobalVar` in the `IRModule` that maps to a `PrimFunc` may be referenced from any expression that is inside a `PrimFunc`, including the `GlobalVar` corresponding to the `PrimFunc` currently executing (for recursive calls).
+That is, `GlobalVar`s are always in scope.

-A list of binding sites:
+Here is a list of binding sites:
 * `PrimFunc`: Variables that appear in the `params` field are in scope for the entirety of the `PrimFunc` body.
 * `Let` and `LetStmt`: The variable in `var` is in scope for the entirety of `body` and leaves scope afterwards.
 * `BlockRealize`: Each variable contained in `iter_vars` is in scope when `block` is executed and leaves scope afterwards.